 Below we have provided important information to help you prepare for your class.

 It is imperative that you read all the information so that you are prepared to ride and get the most out of your class.

-eRider® Basic I is a course for novice riders that includes 4-6 hours of online classroom instruction and 6 hours of range (on-cycle) instruction.
+Basic Rider Training e-course (eBRT) is a course for novice riders that includes 4-6 hours of online classroom instruction and 6 hours of range (on-cycle) instruction.
 The range riding practice takes place over one day and builds fundamental street-riding skills and strategies.
 All classroom is done at home on the computer.
 For individuals with little riding experience who are comfortable using a computer, this is the recommended course.